bseltz-cohesity/scripts/reports/powershell/activeSnapshotsRemote/README.md

 * -heliosVip: (optional) name or IP of helios or MCM (defaults to helios.cohesity.com)
 * -heliosUsername: (optional) name of user to connect to Cohesity (defaults to helios)
-* -clusterName: cluster to connect to when connecting through Helios or MCM
+* -clusterName: name of the Helios-connected cluster that is the source of the replications

 ## Cluster Authentication Parameters